Updates, commentary, training and advice on immigration and asylum law

 What if my ETA application is refused?

-If you are refused an ETA, but you still want or need to travel to the UK, you will need to apply for a visitor or transit visa in the alternative.
+If you are refused an ETA, but you still want or need to travel to the UK, you will need to apply for a visa to enter the UK, such as a visitor or transit visa.

-If you applied for an ETA as a Creative Worker visa concession, you will need to make an application for a Temporary Work – Creative Worker visa instead.
+If you applied for an ETA under the Creative Worker visa concession, you will need to make an application for a Temporary Work – Creative Worker visa instead.

 Why do we need Electronic Travel Authorisation?